joelgibson/IHecke/README.md

     > C := IHeckeAlgebraCan(HAlg);
     > C;
-    Canonical basis of Hecke algebra for Coxeter group of type B4, symbol C
+    Canonical basis of Iwahori-Hecke algebra of type B4, symbol C

 Elements of the canonical basis can be created using the same `.` and `!` operators as in the standard basis: